dragon-fire-fly/organisation_app_api/TESTING.md

 - Select 'Python: Select Linter
 - Select 'pycodestyle' from the list
 - Select the 'Problems' tab in the terminal area at the bottom of the screen
-- PEP8 errors are now displayed in the "problems"tab as well as being underlined in red in files themselves
+- PEP8 errors are now displayed in the "problems" tab as well as being underlined in red in files themselves

 ![pycodestyle no errors](documentation/testing/no_problems_pycodestyle.png)
 ![Black PEP8 check](documentation/testing/black-pep8-linting.png)

+## Automated Testing

+A number of automated tests were written to test the functionality of the API.
+These tests monitor the responses recieved from the API and ensure the expected responses are received.
+Automated testing is useful because once written, tests can be run very quickly and help to identify potential problems with reduced the need for manual testing.

+The automated tests are execute by running the following command in the terminal:
+`python3 manage.py test`

+The test are also run automatically on push as part of the CI workflow mentioned above.
+The workflow notifies the repository owner by email immediately if the run fails, allowing code leading to failing tests to be fixed quicky.

 ## Manual Testing

 Manual testing was performed for the API using Postman.

 Postman is an API tool that allows routes to be tested from outside the browser.
 This helps with building and testing of APIs.
 Here, each possible route was tested with authorised and unauthorised users to check that the correct responses were recieved for each route, depending on the level of permission of the user.

 The sign up/sign in and JWT token generation was also tested through the `/dj-rest-auth/registration/` and `dj-rest-auth/login/` routes.